stefuiii/tp/docs/DeveloperGuide.md

    `LogicManager` constructs an `AddCommandBasic` object with a `Person` instance containing the specified name and phone number.

 3. **Model Update**:
-   The `AddCommandBasic` checks through the `ModelManager` to verify if the person already exists.
+   The `AddCommandBasic` checks through the `ModelManager` to verify if the contact already exists.
-   If not found, the new person is added to the model and stored in memory.
+   If not found, the new contact is added to the model and stored in memory.

 4. **Success Message**:
    Upon successful addition, `Messages.format()` is called to format the result, and a `CommandResult` is returned to `LogicManager`.